Behind the Music

 But we live in a broken world, which often means that things do not work out quite like they should.
 Despite maintaining a sincere faith, Jotta's struggles eventually led him down the broken road of addiction.
 He suffered silently in shame and guilt, fearing being shunned by his family, Church and community.
 He saw no path to freedom without losing what mattered most in his life: His family, church, community and the ability to continue using his gifts to serve within each.
 When fame came upon Jotta suddenly at a young age, he began to struggle with pride.
 Having grown up in poverty, materialism was also struggle.
 But when the wealth that allured him as a child became a reality, it left him feeling hollow and desperate to find a way to fill the emptiness he felt inside.

 As Jotta foreshadowed 13 years ago in his finale song in the audio above, indeed our chains are gone, our hearts are free.
-And although healing takes time (Humpty Dumpty wasn't put back together overnight, nor are we), there is no doubt that we are well on our way.
+And although healing takes time (Humpty Dumpty wasn't put back together overnight), but there is no doubt that we are well on our way.

 Grace Restored